trevorswan11/Spotify-Tracker/README.md

 A simple app that store the most recent songs played on spotify.
 The data is stored in a sqlite database, and makes sure to ignore overlapping songs.
 For best results, run the bash script on a timer so that it updates every hour or half hour.

 ## Getting Started
 Run `git clone https://github.com/trevorswan11/Spotify-Tracker` to clone this repository or download the zip file through github.
-To make sure the project is ready to go, run `./make.sh`.
+To make sure the project is ready to be configured, run `./make.sh`.

 ## Environment Variables
 Please make sure you have a .env file in your folder with the following variables: